solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 4. There are other metrics you should be aware of as you work with Apache Spark:

-    - **Time skew**: This measures whether some jobs take longer than others, a symptom of a poor distribution of data or node failure
+    - **Time skew**: This measures whether some jobs take longer than others, a symptom of a poor distribution of data, or node failure

     - **Data skew**: This means that Apache Spark has detected data distribution issues that impact performance

     - **Failed jobs**

 5. Next, below **Analytics pools**, select **Apache Spark pools**.
-Select the **livedemo** Apache Spark pool.
+Finally, select the **livedemo** Apache Spark pool.

     ![Livedemo pool in the Monitor hub.](./media/livedemo-pool-monitor-hub.png "Livedemo pool below Analytics pools")

-6. Here, you can see the resources allocated by Azure, allocation per user, running applications, and applications that finished.
+6. Here, you can see the resources allocated by Azure, allocation per user, running applications, and finished applications.

     ![Resources allocated by Azure for applications.](./media/pool-resource-allocation.png "Allocated resources for Apache Spark pools")

 7. Return to the Apache Spark application you accessed in step 3.
-Select **Spark history server** to load SparkUI, an open-source monitoring utility that has been enhanced by Microsoft.
+Next, select **Spark history server** to load SparkUI, an open-source monitoring utility that Microsoft has enhanced.

 8. Select the application in the results in the Spark History Server.
 A list of jobs completed by the application will open.
 Each *job* consists of a given number of *tasks*.